nushell/nushell.github.io/contributor-book/philosophy_0_80.md

   This is what enables pipeline composition.

 5. A given command, on a given input, should generally always produce the same type of output data structure; the presence/absence/value of arguments and flags shouldn't change the output type.

+6. Commands should not consume their entire input streams unless that is explicitly part of the functionality of that command.

 ## Command signatures and their parts

 ### Signature